 Class 12 English Notes Chapter 3 Flamingo Prose: Deep Water Topic-wise Weightage for CBSE Boards

-The Flamingo chapter splits into four narrative phases.
-The table maps each phase to its Board weightage and the typical answer length the examiner expects.
+The chapter splits into four narrative phases.
+The table maps each phase to its Board weightage and expected answer length.

 Source: Magnet Brains on YouTube